cjdbarlow/bedside-notebook/anaesthesia/regional/peribulbar.md

 ##Contraindications
 Should be avoided when:
 * Axial length is **>26mm**
-Increased risk of globe perforation.
+Increased risk of globe perforation, particularly due to risk of posterior staphylomas.
 * Severe coagulopathy
 * Perforated globe
 * Infected eye
 * Inability to lie flat
+* Staphyloma
+Increased risk of globe perforation.

 ##Anatomy
 {% include "/stubs/orbit.md" %}